 What kind of preparation goes into a stunt like this?

 FF: When you start flying, you fly solo.
 Then you can start the formation with two people.
 Then when we trained to fly in formation, we trained with the helicopter from which we jumped.
-We jump from the heli, then it starts going forward at 115 mph on a straight trajectory and we fly beside it, working on precision and formation flights.
+We jump from the heli, then it starts going forward at 100 knots (185kph) on a straight trajectory and then we fly beside it, working on precision and formation flights.
 The biggest difference with the Patrouille de France was the speed, because we were at much higher speeds.
-We were flying at 165 mph.
+We were flying at 145 knots (about 270kph).

-We didn’t have much of a margin for error — we were going quite fast, and they were at a very slow speed compared to what they normally do.
+We didn’t have much of a margin: we were going quite fast, and they were at a very slow speed compared to what they can go up to.

 Adjusting the speed

-Is that pretty much the maximum speed at which you can go as a Jetman?
+Is it pretty much the maximum speed at which you can go as a Jetman?

-FF: When we’re at 115 mph, we’re pretty much at our top speed.
-From there, we can accelerate a little bit but that means there are no more margins.
-So for us, 115 mph was the top speed at which we could still have a little bit of a margin to be able to accelerate.
+FF: With Jetman, when we’re at 150 knots, we’re pretty much at our top speed.
+Then we can accelerate a little bit but that means there are no more margins.
+For us, 145 knots, was the top speed at which we could still have a little bit of a margin to be able to accelerate.

 How did you set up the project?

 FF: We got in contact with the director of the Patrouille de France.
-The good thing was he used to be a skydiver.
-He has a true passion for freefall and flying in general, so he knew quite a bit about the Jetman project already.
-He also wanted to fly with us, so he organized everything and got all the authorization.
+The good thing is that he used to be a skydiver, he has a true passion for freefall and flying in general, so he knew quite a bit about the Jetman project already.
+He also wanted to fly with us, so he was the one to organise everything and get all the authorisation.

-We had two flying days with the planes.
-The first day we had two flights with two Alpha Jets and then the second day we did two flights with the whole Patrouille de France.
-When we did the first tests, mainly to test the speeds, he was flying one of the planes.
+We had two flying days with the planes: the first day we had two flights with two Alpha Jets and then the second day we did two flights with the whole Patrouille de France.
+When we did the first tests, mainly to test the speeds, he was in the planes, he was flying one.

 What’s next for Jetman?
 What are your dreams?

-VR: We had a big project this summer, which we can’t talk too much about right now, but that should come out soon.
+VR: We have quite a bit of stuff coming.
+We had a big project this summer, which we can’t talk too much about for the moment, but that should come out soon.

-FF: Aside from that, we would love to go to space with our motorized wings.
+FF: Aside from that, we would love to go to space with our motorised wings,